lumail/lumail/README.md

 Usage
 -----

-Lumail is a modal email client, which is expcted to have several major modes:
+Lumail is a modal email client, which is expected to have several major modes:

 * A mode for looking at maildir lists.
 * A mode for looking at message lists.
 * A mode for looking at a single message.
 * ..

-At the moment there is only a single mode implemented "`demo`" which outputs `Hello World`.
-However this single mode is sufficient to allow us to prove that things work - specifically that we've wired up keyboard input correctly, our refresh code works, and that the status-panel works as expected.
+We also have "`demo` mode implemented, which outputs a static-message, and randomly draws stars upon itself.

+To get started build the client, and execute it like so:

+    make
+    ./lumail2

+When the program starts it will load each of the following files, in order, if they exit:

+* `/etc/lumail2/lumail2.lua`
+* `~/.lumail2/lumail2.lua`
+* `./lumail2.lua`
+     * This will be removed before the first release - it is a security-hole.

-With that in mind you can access the GUI, and execute the client with:
+Once you've done that you'll be in the `maildir`-mode, and you can navigate with `j`/`k`, and view the contents of a maildir via `return`.

-    ./lumail2  --load-file ./lumail2.lua
+For quick use you can use:

+* `TAB` - Toggle the panel
+* `M` - Maildir mode
+* `I` - Index mode
+* `D` - Demo-mode.
+* `Q` - Exit

-You can see the [API documentation](API.md) for details of the kind of functions that you can write, but until we have implemented more of the modes to do things with useful objects you'll instead need to run the examples like so:
+Finally you may see the [API documentation](API.md) for details of the kind of functions that you can write, but until we have implemented more of the modes to do things with useful objects you'll instead need to run the examples like so:

     ./lumail2 --no-curses --load-file ./config.lua
     ./lumail2 --no-curses --load-file ./parts.lua
     ./lumail2 --no-curses --load-file ./show_message.lua
+    ./lumail2 --no-curses --load-file ./dump_maildir.lua